 Since 1965, Fr Tony Hebert SJ has lived and worked in India, particularly in the Karanpura Valley of the state of Jharkhand.
 Most of that time he has spent working among the Bhuiyan villages and other Dalit communities, engaging in social action education programs and social awareness training programs.
 He has also published articles on Dalit identity and on the social impact of coal mining in Hazaribag.

 To order the book, complete the form below.
-If you live outside of Australia – please email us at firstname.lastname@example.org to discuss postage costs prior to ordering.
+If you would like to order more than one book – please email us at firstname.lastname@example.org to discuss postage costs prior to ordering.